This page contains affiliate links. Please read our disclosure for more info.

 We’ve paddleboarded a little before but decided to book an intermediate lesson to improve our skills ($70 for a one-hour lesson and two-hour board hire).
 Our teacher Tara is a NZ SUP champion and taught us useful techniques for choppy or windy conditions.

-We’re not particularly into fashion or cars but still enjoyed exploring the remarkable creations.
+We’re not particularly into cars but still enjoyed the stroll through motoring history, especially the 1950s Cadillacs.

 13) Smell the Roses at Broadgreen Historic House